ENERGY AND LAND USE LITIGATION

-Obtained favorable settlements in two international arbitrations involving a proposed $1.5 billion LNG project in Mexico, one under the American Arbitration Association Rules involving a London-based company and the other under the International Centre for Dispute Resolution rules involving a Mexico-based company.
-Have handled and successfully resolved oil and gas arbitration proceedings involving oil and gas properties in Equatorial Guinea, Gabon, Egypt and Australia, under the American Arbitration Association, International Centre for Dispute Resolution and other arbitration rules.uston area.
+Obtained favorable settlements in two international arbitrations involving a proposed $1.5 billion LNG project in Mexico, one under the American Arbitration Association Rules involving a London-based company.
+And the other under the International Centre for Dispute Resolution rules involving a Mexico-based company.
+Zabel Freeman has handled and successfully resolved oil and gas arbitration proceedings involving oil and gas properties in Equatorial Guinea, Gabon, Egypt and Australia, under the American Arbitration Association, International Centre for Dispute Resolution and other arbitration rules in the Houston area.
 We extend our legal experiences to serve clients of all types and sizes.
-Give us a call now.

 CONDEMNATION MATTERS, RIGHT OF WAY ACQUISITION AND LITIGATION OF PIPELINES

 The attorneys at Zabel Freeman have extensive experience in condemnation matters, and specifically in right of way acquisition and litigation involving pipelines.
 Attorneys at Zabel Freeman have collectively participated in well over 1000 special commissioners’ hearings in a multitude of pipeline projects, including representation of the following clients on the following projects:

 American Midstream—various pipelines from Eagle Ford wells in South Texas to plants and other pipelines

 DCP—Wilbreeze product pipeline in Jackson and Lavaca Counties, Texas; Sand Hills Pipeline (720 miles of 20” line) and Sand Hills header pipeline; and Southern Hills Pipeline (900 miles)